 Dori Stiefel has facilitated program development outcomes in the public and private sectors since 1993.
 Clients have included small businesses, universities, other not-for-profits, and federal agencies.
 Dori has conducted extensive co-authored academic research on climate change adaptation, sustainability, human existential risk reduction, unintended consequences, and futures, all of which is published in journals as varied as Sustainability and Risk Analysis.
 She has also taught university entrepreneurship classes.
 Dori holds a Doctor of Philosophy degree in Political Science from the University of Tennessee (Knoxville, Tennessee); a Master of Science in Accounting from the University of Virginia (Charlottesville, Virginia); and a Bachelor of Arts in Mathematics from Mary Baldwin College (Staunton, Virginia).

 Ian Stiefel has served as a research engineer, system analyst, and software developer, usually at the same time.
-He currently serves customers with machine and system design, analysis, testing, and troubleshooting.
-He also develops software; analyzes data; and advises on briefing materials, reports, and other documents.
 Ian holds a Bachelor of Science in Electrical Engineering (Computer Engineering) from Virginia Polytechnic Institute and State University (Blacksburg, Virginia).